YannickNascimento/contact-manager/README.md

 ## Contact Manager

 This advanced Rails project is to create a contact manager.
-The tool that will be used include the following:
+The tools that will be used include the following:

 * Testing with [RSpec](https://relishapp.com/rspec)